Business Fundamentals – The Business Plan is Your Road Map to Success

 Plan for Growth

 Next let’s talk about business operations.
 In the beginning of every small business, the owner wears a lot of hats.
 You’re not only the esthetician, you’re the product and inventory tracker and shipper, the bookkeeper, the janitor, the marketing manager, and maybe even the website manager.
 But there will come a time when you have to start building a team so you can focus on what you do best.
-After all, you didn’t become an esthetician to be a bookkeeper or website manager, etc., right?
+After all, you didn’t become an esthetician to be a bookkeeper or a marketing or website manager, etc., right?

 What your team looks like will evolve as your business grows.
 You may start with a virtual assistant who helps a few hours a month.
 You invest in paying her so your business can grow.
 You delegate to her administrative work so you can spend more time serving clients and planning.
 Over time, when the budget is there, you will add others who help you manage all the pieces and parts that make your business operate efficiently.